-Each person has his life journey to make.
-For some people, this journey is a continuous endeavor.
-While for others, there may be several stops or roadblocks along the way like an unexpected illness, family issues, or other personal problem life may throw your way.
+Each person has a life journey to make.
+For some people, this journey is a constant continuous endeavor.
+For others, there may be several stops or roadblocks along the way, like an unexpected illness, family issues, or other personal problems life may throw your way.

 No!
 Like any other person, there is always the feeling of wanting to come back and reconnect with your past love — whether it is social media or any other passion.

-A lot has changed, not only in you but also in the marketing landscape, which may make your return to social media management strange.
+A lot has changed, not only in you but also in the marketing landscape, which may make your return to social media management challenging.

 So how do you get back on social media after a break without feeling overwhelmed, baffled, and a total newbie in this field?

-First, know what to expect.
+First, know what to expect!

-1. Where to begin
+1. Where To Begin

 So you have planned all your ideas and decided that it is time to go back to social media management.
 You have also made a case to your spouse or family members with excitement.

 Depending on your background with social media, the best thing is not to post immediately but build a portfolio.

 Another way can be to run a friend’s or a small business’s social to help you get started.
 Note that at this point, you are awakening your spirits.
 So ensure not to worry too much about the future or what will not happen.

-2. Plan the future
+2. Plan The Future

 Negative feedback will only hinder your progress.
 As you are readjusting to your new environment, take time, and be patient while you make substantial progress.

 As you are making your comeback, realize that things are not the same anymore.
-Whatever used to work before may not work now; hence, you cannot approach social using old tactics.
+Whatever used to work before may not work now; hence, you cannot approach social media as an old dog.

 To ensure you quickly recover the lost time and knowledge, you can enroll for social media marketing courses available online and on campuses.
 These courses will bring you up to date on new things that are happening in the world of social media that you need to know.

-4. Find a community
+4. Find A Community

 A community is one thing you cannot miss to have when you make a comeback to social media.
 The need to be around like-minded people is significant for any person who wants to make progress in his work.

 - From a community, you will learn new tricks from professionals who are in this field.
 It can be in the form of training or expert tips and resources that can assist you socially or in marketing.

 - With a community, help is always available, especially when you got urgent issues that you need to address about social networking sites.
-Community members can offer you there support and encouragement even when you are feeling low and when things aren’t working.
+Community members can offer you support and encouragement when you are feeling low and when things aren’t working.

 - A community is also a great resource for moral support and idea-sharing.